fsamura01/javascript_tutorial/leetcode_coding_challang/risen_prompt/risen_prompt.md

 Certainly!
 Using the RISEN framework (Role, Instruction, Steps, End goal, Narrowing), here’s a structured prompt to help you effectively use ChatGPT for solving LeetCode problems and learning problem-solving patterns:

 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 826.
-Most Profit Assigning Work.
+I'm struggling to understand Leetcode 763.
+Partition Labels.
 Can you help me learn it by using first-principles thinking?
-Instruction: Guide me through solving Leetcode 826.
-Most Profit Assigning Work.
+Instruction: Guide me through solving Leetcode 647.
+Palindromic Substrings.

-[You have n jobs and m workers.
-You are given three arrays: difficulty, profit, and worker where:

-difficulty[i] and profit[i] are the difficulty and the profit of the ith job, and worker[j] is the ability of jth worker (i.e., the jth worker can only complete a job with difficulty at most worker[j]).
-Every worker can be assigned at most one job, but one job can be completed multiple times.

-For example, if three workers attempt the same job that pays $1, then the total profit will be $3.
-If a worker cannot complete any job, their profit is $0.
-Return the maximum profit we can achieve after assigning the workers to the jobs.
+Given a string s, return the number of palindromic substrings in it.

+A string is a palindrome when it reads the same backward as forward.

+A substring is a contiguous sequence of characters within the string.

 Example 1:

-Input: difficulty = [2,4,6,8,10], profit = [10,20,30,40,50], worker = [4,5,6,7]
+Input: s = "abc"
-Output: 100
+Output: 3
-Explanation: Workers are assigned jobs of difficulty [4,4,6,6] and they get a profit of [20,20,30,30] separately.
+Explanation: Three palindromic strings: "a", "b", "c".
 Example 2:

-Input: difficulty = [85,47,57], profit = [24,66,99], worker = [40,25,25]
+Input: s = "aaa"
-Output: 0
+Output: 6
+Explanation: Six palindromic strings: "a", "a", "a", "aa", "aa", "aaa".

 Constraints:

-n == difficulty.length
-n == profit.length
-m == worker.length
-1 <= n, m <= 104
+1 <= s.length <= 1000
-1 <= difficulty[i], profit[i], worker[i] <= 105] LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.
+s consists of lowercase English letters."
+LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.

 **Steps:**